Why Choose UW's Creative Writing Program?

-Reach out to get your questions answered and learn more about our program.
+Reach out to get your questions answered and learn more about our program or view our student handbook to learn more about the program, including workshop, funding, genres and thesis option information.

 Our faculty practice the writing crafts taught at UW.
 They write novels, public dialogues